DylanCS1/s1_manager/README.md

    - *SHA1* = One or more comma-separated SHA1s (do not include any whitespace)
 3. Select the **Analyst Verdict** from the drop-down: *undefined*, *suspicious*, *false_positive*, or *true_positive*
 4. Input one or more **Site IDs**, separated by a comma (do not include spaces)

+### Bulk Enable Agents

+Send 'Enable Agent' action to all agents that are disabled in one or more Groups.

+> **Note:** This does not send a reboot request.
+This is intentional to avoid an accidental forcecd reboot of a large number of endpoints.

+Process:
+1. Input one or more group IDs to send **Enable Agent** action to
+   - *Group IDs* should be comma-separated without any whitespace characters